 - Trauma bonded friend group

-- Friend group stalked by a mystery enemy
+- The group is stalked by a mystery enemy

 The Secrets We Buried by Becca Day (2023)